openara/website/README.md

 ### Installation

-Install python 2.7, virtualenv,libpython2.7-dev & postgresql-devel (libpq-dev in Debian/Ubuntu)
+Install python 2.7, virtualenv, libpython2.7-dev & postgresql-devel (libpq-dev in Debian/Ubuntu)

 In the directory where you have cloned the repo, create a virtualenv to collect python packages